 Lastly, make sure all members sign your Operating Agreement.
 Without the signature of each member, the Operating Agreement can be difficult to enforce.

 Unless you’ve been to law school and aced your contract writing class, writing an Operating Agreement from scratch probably seems next to impossible.
-When you hire us to form your LLC, we’ll provide a free Operating Agreement template to get you started.
+When you hire us to form your LLC, not only do we file your formation paperwork for free, but we’ll also provide a free Operating Agreement template to get you started.